 Starting the Project

-If an application is successful, work should commence within three months or as agreed.
-Funds may be withdrawn if the project has not commenced within the agreed timeframe.
+Starting work on a project before the execution of a funding agreement may make the application ineligible for funding.
+Project work will be expected to commence within two months of the executed funding agreement, or as agreed to by both parties.
+Funds may be withdrawn if the project has not commenced within the agreed upon timeframe.

 Reporting and Follow-up

-All successful applicants are required to submit an activity report detailing how they used the funding awarded to them.
-This report must be submitted either following completion of funded activities, twelve months after receipt of the funds, or at the time of subsequent application to the Community Economic Development Contribution funding program, whichever is soonest.
-Failure to provide a report may result in the applicant or applicant’s organization being ineligible for subsequent City of Ottawa funding.
+All successful applicants are required to submit an activity report detailing how they used the awarded funding.
+This report and any other reporting requirements as outlined in the Funding Agreement must be submitted no later than December 11, 2020.
+Failure to provide report(s) may result in the applicant or applicant’s organization being ineligible for subsequent City of Ottawa funding.